CongducPham/PRIMA-Intel-IrriS/Gateway/sensor-backup/README.md

 Periodic and automatic backup of your configured devices
 -------

-It is possible (default in current version) to periodically backup the configured devices to a USB stick in order to have an external backup.
+It is possible (default in current version) to periodically backup the configured devices data and IIWA configurations to a USB stick in order to have an external backup.
 Just plug an USB stick in the RaspberryPi and the backup will be realized every 6 hours.
 You can remove the USB stick at any time and plug it on your laptop/computer if you want.
 You can also re-plug the USB stick to the RaspberryPi at any time.
 The produced backup files are the same than what has been described previously.

 Both the period and the backup procedure are available: